 2. Keep making it better: Creating a strong assessment of prior learning portfolio is an iterative process, meaning that you might write and revise artifacts in your portfolio multiple times.

 3. It is worth the effort: While the process takes time and effort, the rewards can be significant, not just in terms of credits, but also in gaining a broader prospective and greater pride in the knowledge that you are bringing to Ferris.
-Also, the APL portfolio development process is a great introduction into how to write in an academic setting.
-The principles and practices you will learn in this module will help you succeed throughout your academic career.

 Dr. Deedee Stakley is the Director of the Office of Transfer and Secondary School Partnerships and the Transfer Services Center.
 Deedee is a strong advocate for transfer and non-traditional students.